AlvaLind/hangman_the_game/README.md

 ## How to play
-1. Click this link *[link](https://hangman-the-game-43fde6f5e4b3.herokuapp.com/) or copy this link https://hangman-the-game-43fde6f5e4b3.herokuapp.com/ and paste it in your browsers search bar.
+1. Click this [link](https://hangman-the-game-43fde6f5e4b3.herokuapp.com/) or copy this url https://hangman-the-game-43fde6f5e4b3.herokuapp.com/ and paste it in your browsers search bar.
 1. When the page has loaded, click 'RUN PROGRAM'.
 1. Enter your name to start playing.
 1. Begin by selecting a theme, which will determine the category of the word you'll be attempting to decipher.